-54 Assurance is having confidence about the ability of the system-of-interest to remain trustworthy with respect to security and privacy across all forms of adversity resulting from malicious or non-malicious intent.
+&lt;sup>43 Assurance is having confidence about the ability of the system-of-interest to remain trustworthy with respect to security and privacy across all forms of adversity resulting from malicious or non-malicious intent.

-NIST Special Publication 800-161 (Multi-Tiered Risk Management); NIST Interagency Report 8179; NIST Cybersecurity Framework (Core [Protect, Detect, Respond, Recover Functions]; Profiles).

-ENTERPRISE ARCHITECTURE

-Task 9 Determine the placement of the system within the enterprise architecture.

-Potential Inputs: Security and privacy requirements; organization- and system-level risk assessment results; enterprise architecture information; security architecture information; privacy architecture information; asset information.

-Potential Outputs: Updated enterprise architecture; updated security architecture; updated privacy architecture; plans to use cloud-based systems and shared systems, services, or applications.

-Primary Responsibility: Mission or Business Owner; Enterprise Architect; Security or Privacy Architect.

-Supporting Roles: Chief Information Officer; Authorizing Official or Authorizing Official Designated Representative; Senior Agency Information Security Officer; Senior Agency Official for Privacy; System Owner; Information Owner or Steward.

-System Development Life Cycle Phase: New - Initiation (concept/requirements definition).

-Discussion: System complexity can impact the risk and the ability of organizations to successfully carry out their missions and business functions.
-An enterprise architecture can help provide greater understanding of information and operational technologies included in the initial design and development of information systems and should be considered a prerequisite for achieving resilience and survivability of those systems in the face of increasingly sophisticated threats.
-Enterprise architecture is a management practice used by organizations to maximize the effectiveness of mission/business processes and information resources and to achieve mission and business success.
-Enterprise architecture provides an opportunity for organizations to consolidate, standardize, and optimize information and technology assets.
-An effectively implemented enterprise architecture produces systems that are more transparent and therefore, easier to understand and protect.
-Enterprise architecture also establishes a clear and unambiguous connection from investments to measurable performance improvements.
-The placement of a system within the enterprise architecture is important as it provides greater visibility and understanding about the other organizational systems that will be connected to the system and can also be effectively used to establish security domains for increased levels of protection for the system.

-The security architecture and the privacy architecture are integral parts of the enterprise architecture.
-The security and privacy architectures represent the specific parts of the enterprise architecture related to the implementation of security and privacy requirements.
-The primary purpose of the security and privacy architectures is to ensure that security and privacy requirements are consistently and cost-effectively achieved in organizational systems and are aligned with the risk management strategy.
-The security and privacy architectures provide a roadmap that facilitates traceability from the strategic goals and objectives of organizations, through protection needs and security and privacy requirements, to specific security and privacy solutions provided by people, processes, and technologies.

-References: NIST Special Publication 800-39 (Mission/Business Process Level); NIST Special Publication 800-64; NIST Special Publication 800-160, Volume 1 (System Requirements Definition Process); NIST Cybersecurity Framework (Core [Identify Function]; Profiles); Common Approach to Federal Enterprise Architecture; Federal Enterprise Architecture Framework.
+- NIST Special Publication 800-161 (Multi-Tiered Risk Management); NIST Interagency Report 8179; NIST - 570 Cybersecurity Framework (Core [Protect, Detect, Respond, Recover Functions]; Profiles). - 571 ENTERPRISE ARCHITECTURE - 572 Task 9 Determine the placement of the system within the enterprise architecture. - 573 Potential Inputs: Security and privacy requirements; organization- and system-level risk assessment - results; enterprise architecture information; security architecture information; privacy architecture - information; asset information. - 576 Potential Outputs: Updated enterprise architecture; updated security architecture; updated privacy - architecture; plans to use cloud-based systems and shared systems, services, or applications. - 578 Primary Responsibility: Mission or Business Owner; Enterprise Architect; Security or Privacy Architect. - 579 Supporting Roles: Chief Information Officer; Authorizing Official or Authorizing Official Designated - Representative; Senior Agency Information Security Officer; Senior Agency Official for Privacy; System - 581 Owner; Information Owner or Steward. - 582 System Development Life Cycle Phase: New Initiation (concept/requirements definition). - 583 Existing Operations/Maintenance. - 584 Discussion: System complexity can impact the risk and the ability of organizations to successfully carry 585 out their missions and business functions.
+An enterprise architecture can help provide greater understanding 586 of information and operational technologies included in the initial design and development of information 587 systems and should be considered a prerequisite for achieving resilience and survivability of those systems 588 in the face of increasingly sophisticated threats.
+Enterprise architecture is a management practice used by 589 organizations to maximize the effectiveness of mission/business processes and information resources and to 590 achieve mission and business success.
+Enterprise architecture provides an opportunity for organizations to 591 consolidate, standardize, and optimize information and technology assets.
+An effectively implemented 592 enterprise architecture produces systems that are more transparent and therefore, easier to understand and 593 protect.
+Enterprise architecture also establishes a clear and unambiguous connection from investments to 594 measurable performance improvements.
+The placement of a system within the enterprise architecture is 595 important as it provides greater visibility and understanding about the other organizational systems that will 596 be connected to the system and can also be effectively used to establish security domains for increased 597 levels of protection for the system. - The security architecture and the privacy architecture are integral parts of the enterprise architecture.
+The security and privacy architectures represent the specific parts of the enterprise architecture related to the - implementation of security and privacy requirements.
+The primary purpose of the security and privacy - architectures is to ensure that security and privacy requirements are consistently and cost-effectively - achieved in organizational systems and are aligned with the risk management strategy.
+The security and privacy architectures provide a roadmap that facilitates traceability from the strategic goals and objectives - of organizations, through protection needs and security and privacy requirements, to specific security and - privacy solutions provided by people, processes, and technologies. - 606 References: NIST Special Publication 800-39 (Mission/Business Process Level); NIST Special Publication - 800-64; NIST Special Publication 800-160, Volume 1 (System Requirements Definition Process); NIST - 608 Cybersecurity Framework (Core [Identify Function]; Profiles); Common Approach to Federal Enterprise - Architecture; Federal Enterprise Architecture Framework. - 610 SYSTEM REGISTRATION - 611 Task 10 Register the system with organizational program/management offices. - Potential Inputs: Organizational policy on system registration; system information. - 613 Potential Outputs: Registered system in accordance with organizational policy.

-SYSTEM REGISTRATION

-Task 10 Register the system with organizational program/management offices.

-$\underline{\textbf{Potential Inputs:}} \ \ \underline{\textbf{Organizational policy on system registration; system information.}}$

-Potential Outputs: Registered system in accordance with organizational policy.

-Commented [A5]: Previously in Categorize, Task 1-3.
+614 Primary Responsibility: System Owner.

-Supporting Role: Mission or Business Owner; Chief Information Officer; System Security or Privacy Officer,
+Supporting Role: Mission or Business Owner; Chief Information Officer; System Security or Privacy